VictoriaChoy/victoriachoy.github.io/About.md

 I am an avid STEAM course developer, and a fan of music, jazz and hip pop choreography, and traditional Chinese martial arts.

+---

+## A Brief Biography

+The educational system where I was educated before high school is somewhat similar to the one I am working in, that is IB (IBO, 2018) and Reggio Emilia (Lindsay, 2016) with their roots in John Dewey's educational principles.
+I remember the initiative I took in studying English in grade 7.
+Before that, I knew nothing about English.
+After I got a zero for the first quiz, I made up my mind to work hard on it.
+The method was listening to the audio while repeating the words heard and jotting them down in the notebook.
+Now I know the method I used intuitively is combined learning styles or multimodal learning.
+I think I was lucky enough to have the freedom to explore efficient learning methods not just in literacy but also in science when I was able to try scientific principles on the plants in our house and my father's wasted Hi-Fi kits on which he did experiments frequently observed by me.
+Although the enjoyment in learning was replaced by pressure when I got into high school, busy preparing for the college entrance exams, I have been able to transfer interest-oriented learning methods to the classroom since I became a teacher of young children.

+References:

+Gai M. Lindsay, 2016, _John Dewey and Reggio Emilia: Worlds apart - one vision_

+IBO, 2018, _PYP The Learner_

+---

 ## Transdisciplinary Projects and Hobbies

 ### 3D Printing Project (STEAM)